prebid/prebid.github.io/adops/adops-general-sbs.md

 ### Creative-level Targeting

 If your ad server supports targeting creatives within the line item, it could come in handy.
-For example, if you’re going to use a single line item for multiple formats, or if you have multiple video cache locations, you’d need to set additional targeting that’s specific to the creative rather than at the line item level.
+For example, if you’re going to use a single line item for multiple formats, or if you have multiple video cache locations, you may need to set additional targeting that’s specific to the creative rather than at the line item level.

 ### Save the Line Item